sorsore/sorsore/README.md

 # Sorsore
-Sorsore is a fork of crx that fixes most of the problems in crx Also, Persian language is fully supported in Sorsore And as a result, Iranian users can easily produce and develop their web pages.
+Sorsore is a fork of CRX that fixes most of the problems in CRX and provides enhancements and additional pre-built features.
+Think of it as a customized and more feature-rich Wagtail!
+In addition to English, The Persian language is fully supported in Sorsore and as a result, Persian-speaking users can easily produce and develop their web pages.

-They will be available soon
+Available Soon
 |
 [Website]()
 |